 But we’re not.
 (And chances are, they’re not either.
 If they are, they’re missing doing stuff in their life too – it’s just different stuff.)

 Look at what a realistic basic, practical schedule is.
-For me, right now, that might be quick daily things (centering, grounding, cleansing), 20-30 minute meditations once or twice a week, ritual for the Esbats and Sabbats, a lot of reading and writing, and listening to music, and a lot of stuff that I do where it fits.
-(Changing my altar, ongoing magical workings, etc.) For you, it might be listening to a Pagan podcast while you commute, doing a yoga class that includes some meditation, and just focusing on the Sabbats right now.
+For me right now, it’s a bunch of things I set up once and then use more often – a shrine, music playlists, jewelry, computer desktops.
+For you, it might be listening to a Pagan podcast while you commute, doing a yoga class that includes some meditation, and just focusing on the Sabbats right now.
 Maybe next month, you start adding in more regular grounding and centering work.

 For some people, this might mean cutting out watching a TV show they’ve lost interest in (but still have a habit of watching.)
 For some people, it might mean a little less random clicking around the Web, or gaming.
 There’s nothing wrong with these things – but if they’re getting in the way of other things you want to do, giving up a little bit of time on them can help.